 The Company sells products in 70 countries throughout the world and is organized and managed by geographic regions.
-The Company aggregates its operating segments, excluding China, into one reporting segment as management believes that the Company's operating segments have similar operating characteristics and similar long term operating performance.
+The Company aggregates its operating segments, excluding China, into one reporting segment, or the Primary Reporting Segment, as management believes that the Company's operating segments have similar operating characteristics and similar long term operating performance.
 In making this determination, management believes that the operating segments are similar in the nature of the products sold, the product acquisition process, the types of customers to whom products are sold, the methods used to distribute the products, and the nature of the regulatory environment.
-China has been identified as a separate reportable segment as it does not meet the criteria for aggregation.
+China has been identified as a separate reporting segment as it does not meet the criteria for aggregation.